EdwinaRagini/WeatherApp/README.md

  Answers for the questions :

- - If I had more time , I would have done a better work with good naming conventions, string formatting, html reporting , epoch date conversions , have had config file holding the apikey,url, better Given when then step definitions making it readable to the business and would have added dates in the weather report file names
+ - If I had more time , I would have done a better work with more negative scenarios,good naming conventions, string formatting, html reporting , epoch date conversions , have had config file holding the apikey,url, better Given when then step definitions making it readable to the business and would have added dates in the weather report file names